cloudogu/dogu-development-docs/docs/important/relevant_functionalities_en.md

 There are other areas beyond the dogu-specific registry values that are of interest in the dogu startup phase.

-The global configuration is located in the registry path `/config/_global/` and can be managed with [doguctl](#the-use-of-doguctl).
+The global configuration is located in the registry path `/config/_global/` and can be managed with [doguctl](#usage-of-doguctl).

 - Global values `/config/_global`
    - `/config/_global/fqdn`
       - the FQDN of this Cloudogu EcoSystem instance.
       - e.g. eco.example.com
       - This value may change during operation.
-See also the section on [Changeability of FQDN](#changeability-of-fqdn).
+See also the section on [Changeability of the FQDN](#changeability-of-the-fqdn).
    - `/config/_global/domain`
       - the domain portion of this Cloudogu EcoSystem instance that dogus can use to send mail.
       - e.g. example.com